innodatalabs/redlite/docs/models.md

 ## ThrottleModel

-A model that wraps another model ant throttles the calls to the specified rate.
+A model that wraps another model and throttles it calls to the specified rate.

 ```python
 from redlite.model import CannedModel